bparanj/crystal/security/webapps/csrf.md

 This flowchart provides a visual representation of how the Same-Origin Policy applies to URLs based on their origin and site, and how it governs the allowed or restricted interactions between them.

-Note that the specific rules and exceptions of the Same-Origin Policy may vary slightly depending on the browser and the context in which it is applied.
+The specific rules and exceptions of the Same-Origin Policy may vary slightly depending on the browser and the context in which it is applied.
 The flowchart aims to provide a general overview of the concept.

 Here is a table to illustrate the differences between a "site" and an "origin" in web security contexts: